 Moving on to the rooms where the Royal Family and their guests are more likely to inhabit, art is at every corner of Buckingham Palace.

 First, there are the State Rooms of which Buckingham Palace has 19.
 This is where the Queen and her Family might welcome guests for official occasions.
-In these rooms, you’ll find paintings by Van Dyke and Canaletto, sculpture by Canova, and some of the finest English and French furniture in the world.
+In these rooms, you’ll find paintings by Van Dyke and Canaletto, sculptures by Canova, and some of the finest English and French furniture in the world.

 One of the most famous of these State Rooms is the White Drawing Room where the Queen and Royal Family are likely to sit with welcomed guests.